NordicPlayground/ble_app_hrs---LongWrite/README.md

 We can declare a characteristics with longer size than 20 bytes.
 Read and write more than 20 bytes would requires long write/read supported.

 The example based on the ble_app_hrs from SDK v6.1.

-The Heart Rate Measurement characteristic to have longer size (QUEUED_WRITE_BUFFER_SIZE = 350), write and read properties added.
+The Heart Rate Measurement characteristic have longer size (QUEUED_WRITE_BUFFER_SIZE = 350),

+Write and read properties added to this characteristics.

 BLE_EVT_USER_MEM_REQUEST and BLE_EVT_USER_MEM_RELEASE events are handled.

 Can be tested with the Master Control Panel on PC or Android.

 Requirements
 ------------
 - nRF51 SDK version 6.0+